mafudge/dps-thesis/Draft-Thesis.md

 of participant sessions from the D1 dataset, whether classified as
 \"learning\" or \"task completion,\" and their midterm exam scores (E1).

+Both conditions 1 and 2 must be satisfied to reject the null hypothesis for H1.

-### 4.2.2 Regression Assumptions Tests of the Model for RQ1
+### 4.2.2 Regression Assumption Tests of the Model for RQ1

 A comprehensive assessment of ordinary least squares (OLS) regression assumptions was conducted prior to interpreting the findings of the